ecs160ss12019/FastInvSqrt/Acceptance_Criteria.md

 After selecting level and difficulty, I should be able to start playing.
 After losing all of my lives, a retry button should show up, resetting my score for current level.

+# Sound Effects: As the sounds affects, I play music in the background of the game, I play specfic sound effects when things occur such as hitting power up.
+When the game starts, background music should begin playing.
+When the a power up is contacted, a sound effect will play.
+When a brick is broken or destroyed a broken sound effect should be played.